Managing medication for long-term conditions

 • the drugs are prescribed to be taken for at least four weeks.

+The medication schedule can be stored on your electronic health insurance card if you like, but you can also request a paper version.
 The medication schedule includes both the prescribed medications and all other medicine.
-It has a standard structure and includes personal details such as your name and birthday, as well as the following information:
+It has a standard design and includes personal details such as your name and birthday, as well as the following information:

 • Name of the medicine: Active ingredient (the drug responsible for the effect) and trade name